+Table 2: Results of DLS analysis of liposomes showing mean size (d.nm) and z-potential (mV).

 As shown in Table 2 (above) greater cholesterol content from a ratio of 1:10 (CHOL:DSPC), to one of 5:10, was associated with a lower hydrodynamic diameter of >40% across liposomes with varying levels of PEG.
 In turn the initial addition of PEG (2%) to the surface of a liposome led to an increase in diameter when compared to those without (0% PEG).
 However, a further increase to 5% led to the reduction when compared to molecules with 2%.

 This relationship is further pronounced within Figure 2 (below), with a general downward trend as the proportion of cholesterol increases.
-Similarly, those molecules with a middling quantity of PEG (2%) can be seen to elevate above those of 0% and 5%.[53]
+Similarly, those molecules with a middling quantity of PEG (2%) can be seen to elevate above those of 0% and 5%.

+Regarding zeta-potential, we can observe the vast majority of the materials having a slight negative charge.
+However, it is accepted in the field that nanomaterials between -10 and 10 mV are of neutral charge [53].